jtclarkjr/supabase-go-rest/README.md

 This means the main requirement if using RLS on supabase side is needing to pass a token to the given request.

 GET/POST/PUT/PATCH/DELETE operations
+Helpful [link](https://docs.postgrest.org/en/v12/references/api/tables_views.html#operators) to know what abbreviations can be included in the request query

 Auth for email/password to get token (intent is to generate a token to test)

 [Supabase REST API doc](https://supabase.com/docs/guides/api)

 Alternatively use community package for other functionalities like storage and edge functions. [supabase-community/supabase-go](https://github.com/supabase-community/supabase-go)

 ## Examples